 If you purchase a meal plan after meal plan service has started, it may take up to 48 hours to load to your Bearcat Card.

-- On The Green (OTG)
+- On The Green (OTG) - Dine in

 Use your Bearcat Dollars at any available on-campus food location.

 First Year residential students are required to purchase the All-Access Meal Plan and are not eligible to request a meal plan change.
 This requirement is included in the terms & conditions of the Housing Agreement.
 If you have questions about your plan, please contact us at UCFood@uc.edu.